datastaxdevs/workshop-nosqlbench/homework/homework.md

 #### Your tasks:

-1. Enrich the _schema_ phase so that it concludes by emptying the two tables, so that every time the benchmark is run, the same initial state is guaranteed. _Hint: you can dump and inspect the built-in `cql-iot` workload definition for inspiration._

-2. Make sure that **four times as many writes** are done to `himages` as they are to `husers`. _Hint: use the `ratio` parameter in one of the rampup operations - see the provided sample workloads for examples._
+1. Make sure that **four times as many writes** are done to `himages` as they are to `husers`. _Hint: use the `ratio` parameter in one of the rampup operations - see the provided sample workloads for examples._

-3. At the top of the file there are several "anonymized" bindings to choose from.
+2. At the top of the file there are several "anonymized" bindings to choose from.
 Use them to finalize the `INSERT` and `SELECT` statements in the _rampup_ and _main_ phases, by replacing the `{???}` parts.
 The choice must satisfy the required benchmarking specifications, besides of course matching the data types in the Astra DB tables. _Hints: (1) Look at the docs on bindings; and (2) test with `driver=stdout` and very small cycle numbers for a quick assessment of what the various bindings are.
 Also, some of the bindings may be a good inspiration for your future workloads: check them out!_

-4. Check that the bindings appearing in the `SELECT` statement ensure many reads will look for rows that cannot have been inserted. _Tip: what does the function `Mod(N)` do as the cycle number increases?_
+3. Check that the bindings appearing in the `SELECT` statement ensure many reads will look for rows that cannot have been inserted. _Tip: what does the function `Mod(N)` do as the cycle number increases?_

 #### Useful commands, reference, advice